deadlyvipers/dojo_rules/introduction.md

 Here I am

-Favorit code school course has to be Rails for Zombies, because BRAINZ
+Favorit code school course has to be Ruby, because BRAINZ